Elena Ford

-Elena Anne Ford-Niarchos (born May 25, 1966) is an American-Greek businesswoman.
-She is the Chief Customer Experience Officer at Ford Motor Company and the first female Ford family member to hold an executive position at the company.
+Elena Anne Ford-Niarchos (née Ford; born May 25, 1966) is an American businesswoman.
+She is the Chief Customer Experience Officer at Ford Motor Company and the first woman in the Ford family to hold an executive position at the company.

+Early life and education

+Ford was born May 25, 1966, in New York City, the only child of Charlotte M. Ford, an heiress and socialite, and Stavros Niarchos, a Greek shipping magnate.
+Her parents were briefly married and ultimately divorced in 1967.
+Her mother married J. Anthony Forstmann in 1973 and later Edward Downe Jr., the founder and chairman of Downe Communications in 1986.